3D CT Scanning Services

 Cone Beam CT (Cone Beam)

-the most widely used method in industrial computed tomography is cone beam CT.
+The most widely used method in industrial computed tomography is cone beam CT.
 Cone beam CT attempts to image the complete object on the detector by positioning the specimen between the X-ray tube and the detector.
 By rotating the specimen 360°, the shadow images are captured and computed into a volume using special reconstruction software.
 It is also possible to reconstruct the object at 181° which is a considerable speed advantage.
 The specimen can be moved vertically and horizontally to the axis of rotation and the volume can thus be calculated from several individual scans.
 Thus, even large objects can be scanned with a high resolution or large parts can be assembled on a small detector by partial scans.

-- Advantages:
+- Fast

-Fast - Delivers good results
+- Delivers good results

 Disadvantages:

-Can lead to artifact formation with multi-materials
+- Can lead to artifact formation with multi-materials

 Fan beam, lines CT (Fan Beam)

-in beam CT is suitable for materials that are difficult to radiate through and for multi-materials.
+In beam CT is suitable for materials that are difficult to radiate through and for multi-materials.
 Fan beam CT is popular for high energy scans.

 Advantages: